Fancy Ducks vs Fancy Geese

 Like a turtle Chia Pet.

-back to this case of cats and closets.
+Well, back to back to this. case of cats and closets.

 Yeah.